Engineering with Management

-- An integrated 2 year cycle based in TCD, comprising an approved combination of project work and lectures.
+- An integrated 2 year cycle based in Trinity, comprising an approved combination of project work and lectures.

 Assessment is by written examination, continuous assessment (laboratory and tutorial assignments) and project work.
 Some courses, such as design, are assessed completely by continuous assessment.

 Graduates of the programme will have a wide range of skills that will allow them to excel quickly in both the engineering and engineering management fields.
 Graduates will be suited to jobs in the high-tech sector (e.g. computer, aerospace, pharmaceutical, electronic) as well as traditional manufacturing (e.g. design, fabrication, assembly).
 They often work as project managers on teams with design and test engineers, managers, financial controllers, marketing and sales people.
 The qualification is also well suited to those who wish to pursue careers in project management and management consultancy as well as in the broader business and financial sectors.

 Graduates will be able to adapt to a wide range of careers and working environments.
 Career opportunities are extremely broad, but the following list may give some idea of the range of options available.
 Past graduates are currently working in IBM, Intel, Project Management Group, JP Morgan, Davies Stockbrokers, Wyeth Pharmaceuticals, Denis Woods Forensic Engineers, PwC Accountancy, Accenture, and Reckitt Benckiser.

 Specific Entry Requirements